-- Preheat the oven to 350 degrees F. and grease an 8” BAKING DISH or BAKING PAN.
+- Preheat the oven to 350 degrees F. and grease an 8” baking dish.

 - Put the cranberries in the bowl of a food processor and pulse until the cranberries are finely chopped (not pureed).
 Stir in 1/4 cup of sugar.